01 - Exploring the Role of Sensory Health in Managing Challenging Behaviors: Strategies for Tailored Support & Behavioral Improvement

 Topic/Category: Coaching, Data-based Decision Making

-Candace Scarpelli & Samantha Witczak, Orland Park School District 135 (Orland Park, IL)
+Candace Scarpelli & Kelly Andrasco, Orland Park School District 135 (Orland Park, IL)

 This poster presentation will highlight a schoolwide social and emotional learning initiative that integrates structured, character trait–aligned lessons and cross-grade collaborations to promote emotional regulation, kindness, and community building.
 Data on improved behavior and social-emotional wellbeing within a PBIS framework will be shared.